-Later this month, through the University of Michigan Press, we will publish an open access retrospective report capturing these conversations.
+Later this month, through Michigan Publishing Services, we will publish an open access retrospective report capturing these conversations.
 We hope that the insights described will be of use to other collaborative, community-based efforts.

 Over the next few weeks, we will share some of our favorite sections of the report!
 Today, DCN Director Mikala Narlock has chosen the following section (which you may have seen quoted in recent presentations at DLF 2022 and CNI 2022):

 “In the DCN, trust is the foundation of our work—specifically, what we term “radical interdependence.”
 Radical interdependence is more than cooperation—it is relying on others outside of your organization to complete work for our individual institutions; it is providing and receiving learning opportunities; and it is leaning on one another for support when necessary.
 It is about collaboration, trust, vulnerability, and accountability, not from a punitive perspective, but from an intrinsic desire to show up for and serve one another based on clear expectations, commitments, and the shared goal of advancing the field.
 It is about pooling our resources, our knowledge, and our interests, to better accomplish our work and advocate for the role of data curators.
 It is about recognizing the interconnectedness of the work we are all doing.”